holochain/docs-pages/src/pages/references/enable-holo.md

 ?
 Scaffold integrity zome in folder "dnas/todos/zomes/integrity/"? (y/n) ›
 ```

-Press `y` (this option is for advanced users who may have set up a different folder structure).
+Press <kbd>Y</kbd> (this option is for advanced users who may have set up a different folder structure).
 You should then see:

 ::: output-block